MicrosoftDocs/globalization/globalization/input/amharic-ime.md

 The Amharic word for winter is ክረምት, which can be transliterated as kremt or kiremiti.

 To type the word, select the Amharic Input Method from the system tray.
-Then type  with the English keys:
+Then type using the corresponding English keys:

 - k - ክ
 - re – ረ